 About the Author

-Michelle Moore is a Principal and Vice President, Business Development in the Career Solutions group at LHH Knightsbridge.
+Michelle Moore is the VP & National Practice Lead of the Executive Career Solutions group at LHH Knightsbridge.
 Michelle has over 20 years of experience working globally with (1) organizations to use human capital to solve complex business challenges, and (2) individuals to maximize personal effectiveness and career success.
-She has expertise in both the financial services and information and communication technology industries, and specialized knowledge regarding digital transformation and the impact on organizations, teams, and individuals.More Content by Michelle Moore
+She has expertise in both the financial services and information and communication technology industries, as well as specialized knowledge regarding digital transformation and the impact on organizations, teams, and individuals.More Content by Michelle Moore